Limitarianism (ethical)

 Limitarianism refers to several different types of ethical theories.
 Though limitarianism applies differently to varied fields of study, what is always common is an examination of when it is proper, moral or ethical to interfere and intervene in the lives and freedoms of individuals, in order to benefit society as a whole.
 It sometimes presents as a principle of distributive justice in economic theories (economic limitarianism).
 Unlike encompassing systems of political and economic intervention, which seek to make dramatic changes to the social order, limitarianism deals with specific instances and subjects, for which the necessity and justification of intervention may be examined.
 As its name implies, limitarianism asks the question of how setting certain limits for human beings can lead to positive outcomes.

+The simplest explanation of the most common use of the term is enforcing limits to the maximum amount of wealth a person can accumulate in order to improve society so that it functions for all people instead of for only a select few.

 Early uses of term "limitarianism"

 The first known use of the term "limitarianism" seems to have been in early Christianity.
 Christian theological limitarianism teaches that Christ's atonement applies only to the elect (as Calvinism), and not to all humanity (as Christian universalism taught), or of limited atonement and irresistible grace as St. Augustine had taught.